robertjd/okta.github.io/_source/_docs/api/resources/social_authentication.md

 @enduml
 -->

-Social authentication requests can take up to fifteen minutes to complete before they are cancelled.
+Social authentication requests are cancelled if not completed within fifteen minutes.

 ### The Set-up Process